How to Choose Google Help Desk Software

 Because there are so many Google apps available, many companies assume that they will be able to find a help desk tool for Gmail in Google Workspace.
 However, there is no Google help desk for Gmail apps in Google Workspace.
 What does that mean?
 If you are currently using Gmail to manage your company’s customer support efforts, you will need to find a third party help desk tool instead.

-What is Gmail help desk software used for?
+What is Google help desk software used for?

 The right Gmail help desk software can make it easier for your team to manage customer support requests.
 This type of software can be used to: